 Alternative asset managers are an important investor constituent and can be drivers of economic growth.
-Along with other market participants, years and layers of inefficient and mismatched regulatory burdens have weighed down the potential benefits asset managers provide to their investors, the markets, and the U.S. economy.
+Years and layers of inefficient and mismatched regulatory burdens have weighed down the potential benefits alternative asset managers provide to their investors, the markets, and the U.S. economy.
 We urge the Commission to take the following actions to promote capital formation, improve regulatory efficiency, and reduce waste: